VanHulleOne/SciSlice/README.md

 pip install trimesh
 ```

-Now you have the three additional libraries needed to run DogBoneV2.
+Now you have the additional libraries needed to run SciSlice.

-### Installing DogBoneV2
+### Installing SciSlice
-The most up-to-date version of DogBoneV2 is located on GitHub in its
+The most up-to-date version of SciSlice is located on GitHub in its
-[repository](https://github.com/VanHulleOne/DogBoneV2).
+[repository](https://github.com/VanHulleOne/SciSlice).
 Once there select the clone/download dropdown (a green button) and download the .zip file.
 Extract the file into whichever folder you like and you have it installed.

-Since DogBoneV2 is not fully stable yet it may be worth while to download [Git Desktop](https://desktop.github.com/) so you can clone the repository to more easily and quickly download bug fixes.
+Since SciSlice is not fully stable yet it may be worth while to download [Git Desktop](https://desktop.github.com/) so you can clone the repository to more easily and quickly download bug fixes.

 ### Running the Program
 To run the program either cd into the folder in which you unzipped the program and then type in the